matteobettini/professional_website/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: My research is focused on studying cooperation and resilience multi-agent and multi-robot systems.
+bio: My research is focused on studying cooperation and resilience in multi-agent and multi-robot systems.

 # Interests to show in About widget
 interests: